 Lucas Krippendorff

-Happy you're here!
-I'm a second-year Electrical Engineering student at the University of Pennsylvania, working at the intersection of mechanical and electronic design: analog, digital, and everything in between.
+Electrical Engineering at the University of Pennsylvania, working at the intersection of mechanical and electronic design: analog, digital, and everything in between.
 What I enjoy most is navigating the tradeoffs between functionality, complexity, and cost.

 Experience